richsoni/richsoni-songs/commuter-train.md

 title: Commuter Train
 ---

-well the hiss of the rail always begins the tail
+Well the hiss of the rail always begins the tail
-as the people gather all around
+As the people gather all around
-some late legs flail as the whistle wails
+Some late legs flail as the whistle wails
-when the commuter train rolls into town
+When the commuter train rolls into town

-a gust will push back a wave of woosh
+A gust will push back a wave of whoosh
-as the brakes rush to stop wheels from spinnin
+As the brakes rush to stop wheels from spinnin'
-the business men fight to see who can
+The business men fight to see who can
-guess precicely where the door will land to open
+Guess precisely where the door will land to open

-the conductors shout the destinations out
+The conductors shout the destinations out
-as they herd the people in the doorway
+As they herd the people in the doorway
-they all shove and beat toward the last remaining seats
+They all shove and beat toward the last remaining seats
-when the commuter train rolls into town
+When the commuter train rolls into town

-as some sit down they rufuse too look around
+As some sit down they refuse too look around
-as they isolate themselves to their own devices
+As they isolate themselves to their own devices
-others sit back and munch on a snack
+Others sit back and munch on a snack
-and they wonder why were all so lifeless
+And they wonder why were all so lifeless

-with the passengers inside the train speeds on its guide
+With the passengers inside the train speeds on its guide
-the rugged rails that never complain
+The rugged rails that never complain
-about the hot or the cold or carrying the load
+About the hot or the cold or carrying the load
-that buzz inside the commuter train
+That buzz inside the commuter train

-they twist all around the woods and the towns
+They twist all around the woods and the towns
-under tunnels where artists paint grafiti
+Under tunnels where artists paint graffiti
-they hiss tell all the adolescent clowns
+They hiss tell all the adolescent clowns
-to place penny that it will squish so easy
+To place penny that it will squish so easy

-at its final stop it drops the commuters off
+At its final stop it drops the commuters off
-where they rush out the door just like they came in
+Where they rush out the door just like they came in
-the rails opine how they deliver them on time
+The rails opine how they deliver them on time
-when ever the commuter train rolls in
+When ever the commuter train rolls in

-the train bumps back saying 'yo rails aint part of that
+The train bumps back saying 'yo rails aint part of that
-you all are just tools in the system'
+You all are just tools in the system'
-they agree to disagree but understand mutually
+They agree to disagree but understand mutually
-each one enjoys their simple mission
+Each one enjoys their simple mission